The Ultimate Guide To Donor Acquisition With Salesforce NPSP To Help You Boost Your FundraisingLast Updated on

 Note that there are also some online tools out there where you can send an external file like an export of your donor data to a company that does research and sends you additional data about your prospects.

 Some of these tools are less expensive than using a fully integrated app.
-Just know that whatever route that you choose, you can store information in many ways in Salesforce.
+Just know that whatever route you choose, you can store information in many ways in Salesforce.

-How to choose which method is better – so how do you decide which of those to choose from?
+How to choose which method is better – So how do you decide which of those to choose from?

 Some implications to consider here are:

-- which method is easiest for your staff,
+- which method is easiest for your staff

-- how much time and knowledge do you have to customize Salesforce (if you’re not up to speed with Salesforce customization, it is absolute imperative for you to spend some time getting up to speed on that)
+- how much time and knowledge do you have to customize Salesforce (if you’re not up to speed with Salesforce customization, it is absolutely imperative for you to spend some time getting up to speed on that)

-- what data you want to pull from Salesforce and what your reports look like (you can report on object but it is difficult to report on the content of what’s inside a file or inside a note)
+- what data you want to pull from Salesforce and what your reports look like (you can report on an object but it is difficult to report on the content of what’s inside a file or inside a note)

-- the budget you have to invest in apps or other third party tools and/or customization if you choose to
+- the budget you have to invest in apps or other third-party tools and/or customization if you choose to

 Internal prospecting – Now that we’ve gone a little bit about storing prospect research for prospecting, let’s talk about internal prospecting.